2025-2026 US Market Research

 Tech & Interior

-Infotainment and daily-use features you'll interact with every drive
+Features you'll interact with every drive

 Driver assistance: Test adaptive cruise + lane centering on the highway.
-This is the biggest comfort upgrade from an older sedan.

 🛋